apple-orchard/orchard/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Start development environment: `./dev.sh dev`
-3. Make your changes
+4. Make your changes
-4. Add tests if applicable
+5. Add tests if applicable
-5. Submit a pull request
+6. Submit a pull request

 ## License